cheind/autoregressive/etc/presentation/autoregressive.md

 ---
 # Translation to Neural Networks
-The definition of autogressive models can be captured by a sinlge fully connected neural layer
+The definition of autogressive models can be captured by a single fully connected neural layer
 $$
 \begin{align*}
 X_t &= \theta_0 + \sum_{i=1}^{R} \theta_i X_{t-i} + \epsilon_t \\